 A thermostat, located inside your home, is a regulating device that allows you to control your indoor temperature.
 Thermostats are generally split into two classifications: traditional or connected controls.
 Basically connected, or smart thermostat controls, can integrate with other smart home systems and learn over time how to most efficiently heat and cool your home.
 Traditional thermostats are simpler — but several offer programmable features as well.

 What factors affect the cost of a new HVAC system?

-Good news, there are many ways to save on a new Trane that you can only get when talking to your local dealer.
-They include local rebates, tax credits and special limited time offers.
-In addition, here are some of the main factors that affect the cost of a new heating and cooling system.
+There are many ways to save on a new Trane HVAC system.
+Talk to your local dealer about how to save on local rebates, tax credits, and special, limited-time offers.
+Here are some of the main factors that affect the cost of a new heating and cooling system.

 Region and climate matter when finding the right system for your home and saving energy.
 The heating and cooling needs will differ in the hot and humid south and cold north.
 Also, installation costs can vary by as much as 20% depending on where you live.